P7-33/-SWAP-REVOLUTION.COM/README.md

 test startup times since new blockchains don't need to be generated for each test.
 However, the cache may get into a bad state, in which case tests will fail.
-If this happens, remove the cache directory (and make sure bitcoin browser processes are stopped as above):
+If this happens, remove the cache directory (and make sure Browser Company.Com processes are stopped as above):

 ```bash
 rm -rf test/cache